History of Hebron Christian Academy

 In 2006, HCA was fully accredited from SACS and Association of Christian Schools International (ACSI).
 Published in the Atlanta Business Chronicle ranking Atlanta’s 75 Largest Christian Schools, Hebron Christian Academy ranked 16th in largest private Christian schools in the Atlanta Metro area.
 Enrollment climbed that year to 884 students, with 39 graduates.

 In 2008, Hebron Christian Academy undertook the largest building program in its history.
-A groundbreaking was held in August to dedicate a 32,000 square foot building to be used for classroom and office space.
+A groundbreaking was held in August to dedicate a 32,000 square-foot building to be used for classroom and office space.
 In addition, Mr. Richard Burslem was appointed as Headmaster of Hebron Christian Academy by the Board of Directors.
 Enrollment climbed to 1,004 students, with 50 graduates.
-Hebron Christian was ranked 14th among the 100 largest private Christian schools in the greater Atlanta Metro area, as published in the Atlanta Business Chronicles.
+HCA was ranked 14th among the 100 largest private Christian schools in the greater Atlanta Metro area, as published in the Atlanta Business Chronicle.

-2010 brought tremendous growth in the athletic program, and plans were undertaken to expand the athletic facilities for our students.
-Enrollment for that year was 1,007 students, with 52 graduates.
-The Atlanta Business Chronicles ranked Hebron Christian Academy 13th in Atlanta’s 75 Largest Private Christian Schools.
+2010 brought tremendous growth in the athletic program, and plans were undertaken to expand the athletic facilities for students.
+Enrollment that year was 1,007 students, with 52 graduates.
+The Atlanta Business Chronicle ranked Hebron Christian Academy 13th in Atlanta’s 75 Largest Private Christian Schools.

 In 2011, Hebron Christian Academy had an enrollment of 1,007 students and a graduating class of 79.
-Building for the Sports Complex was set to begin in the spring of 2012.
-Atlanta Business Chronicle ranked Hebron Christian Academy 12th among Atlanta’s 100 Largest Private Christian Schools in the Atlanta Metro area.
+Building for the sports complex was set to begin in the spring of 2012.
+The Atlanta Business Chronicle ranked Hebron Christian Academy 12th among Atlanta’s 100 Largest Private Christian Schools in the Atlanta Metro area.

-In 2013 - 2014 Hebron Christian Academy expanded their athletic offerings and won several state championships.
+In 2013-14, Hebron Christian Academy expanded its athletic offerings and won GHSA state championships in volleyball and boys cross country.
 HCA invested in several architectural elements to enhance the campuses aesthetics and safety.
 The first electronic signage was added on the middle/high school campus.

-During the 2015 - 2016 school year, Hebron Christian Academy welcomed Dr. Tracey Pritchard as the new Head of School, beginning July 1, 2016.
-The school launched a $10m expansion project which includes a state-of-the-art Middle School facility complete with a Fine Arts Center.
+During the 2015-16 school year, Hebron Christian Academy launched a $10 million expansion project which included a state-of-the-art middle school facility complete with a Fine Arts Center.